linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 ## Conclusion

-With that, you're now ready to start using `choose` for your everyday text-processing needs!
 If you want to see more examples or learn more about the project, check out the [GitHub page for `choose`](https://github.com/theryangeary/choose).